-To find out more about how we can help you negotiate settlement agreements call our employment team on 01634 811118, email email@example.com or fill out our enquiry form.
+To find out more about how we can help you negotiate settlement agreements call our employment law specialist on 01634 811118, email email@example.com or fill out our enquiry form.

 Are you an employer looking to protect your interests when parting company with an employee?
 What terms should the agreement state?
 What compensation should you expect to pay?
 How do you approach this difficult situation with an employee?
 We can work with you to answer these questions.

 Having a settlement agreement in place between you and an employee means that you can achieve a clean, effective and quick break in the employment relationship or resolve a complicated issue of contention.

 - You may have already agreed terms with your employee and would like advice on how to set this out in writing.